gretacv/gretacv/README.md

 ## 🚀 How I got here
 ### 🦔 Work
-In the past, I worked on the development of The Half-Earth Project at [Vizzuality](https://github.com/Vizzuality).
+In the past, I worked on the development of climate risk on Natural assests at [Cervest](https://github.com/cervest), most of my work happened in private repositories.
+I was also part of the management team and worked with internal data to make organizational decisions.
+Previous to that I worked on the development of The Half-Earth Project Map at [Vizzuality](https://github.com/Vizzuality).
 ### 🚲 Motivation
 I like to visualise data using R and if possible creating shiny apps or anything a bit more interactive.
-I did field work in Antarctica, the Amazon and the Gabonese rainforest, amazing ecosystems, but I think my natural habitat is in front of a computer crunching data, finding out if there is questions that can be answered with it.
+I did field work in Antarctica, the Amazon and the Gabonese rainforest, amazing ecosystems, but I think my natural habitat is in front of a computer crunching data, finding out if there are questions that can be answered with it.
 ## 📫 How to reach me:
 gretacvega[at]gmail.com